|Type||Oxford Qualification - Part-time|

 Rosamond Faith is a Visiting Fellow of Kellogg College.
 She has published widely on the history of the medieval English peasantry and the growth of lordship.

-Heather Falvey teaches various medieval and early modern local history courses, including one on riot and rebellion, c.
-1380-1650.
-Her PhD thesis studied participation in early modern enclosure riots in two particular places in Derbyshire and Cambridgeshire, and she is continuing her research into unrest in various other communities.
-She has recently jointly edited for the Suffolk Records Society a volume of medieval wills.
+Heather Falvey teaches various medieval and early modern local history courses, including one on riot and rebellion, c.1380-1650.
+Her PhD thesis studied participation in early modern enclosure riots in two particular places in Derbyshire and Cambridgeshire, and she is continuing her research into social unrest.
+She has recently jointly edited two volumes of medieval wills and also a volume of late eighteenth-century recipes.

 Deborah Hayter has taught several courses on local and landscape history for OUDCE and for the University of Leicester in Northamptonshire.
 She has a particular interest in landscape history and is currently working on an edition of the Hearth Taxes for Northamptonshire.